 This course enables students to properly prepare, file and report quarterly payroll taxes; prepare all necessary journal entries for payroll expenses; and prepare all essential end-of-the-year reports for payroll.
-Prerequisite: SCC: ACCT 151, ACCT& 201 or permission of instructor.
-SFCC: ACCT 103, 115 or permission of instructor and concurrent enrollment in ACCT 162.
-(SCC, SFCC)
+Prerequisite: ACCT 151, ACCT& 201 or permission of instructor.
+(SCC)